Designing a Safer Way to Use Debit

 —What actually happens

-But this is when risk quietly begins.
+But this is when vulnerability begins.

 SKETCHES